Kid A: Background

 Following the critical and commercial success of their 1997 album OK Computer, the members of Radiohead suffered burnout.
 The songwriter, Thom Yorke, became ill, describing himself as "a complete fucking mess ... completely unhinged".
 He was troubled by new acts he felt were imitating Radiohead and became hostile to the music media.
 He told The Observer: "I always used to use music as a way of moving on and dealing with things, and I sort of felt like that the thing that helped me deal with things had been sold to the highest bidder and I was simply doing its bidding.
 And I couldn't handle that."

 Yorke suffered from writer's block and could not finish writing songs on guitar.
 He became disillusioned with the "mythology" of rock music, feeling the genre had "run its course".
-He began to listen almost exclusively to the electronic music of artists signed to the record label Warp, such as Boards of Canada, Aphex Twin and Autechre.
-Yorke said: "It was refreshing because the music was all structures and had no human voices in it.
+He began to listen almost exclusively to the electronic music of artists signed to the record label Warp, such as Aphex Twin and Autechre, and said: "It was refreshing because the music was all structures and had no human voices in it.
 But I felt just as emotional about it as I'd ever felt about guitar music."
 He liked the idea of his voice being used as an instrument rather than having a leading role, and wanted to focus on sounds and textures instead of traditional songwriting.
+Yorke considered changing the band's name, saying he did not "want to be answerable to what we'd done before".

 Yorke bought a house in Cornwall and spent his time walking the cliffs and drawing, restricting his musical activity to playing the grand piano he had recently bought.
 "Everything in Its Right Place" was the first song he wrote.
-He described himself as a "shit piano player", with little knowledge of electronic instruments: "I remember this Tom Waits quote from years ago, that what keeps him going as a songwriter is his complete ignorance of the instruments he's using.
-So everything's a novelty.
-That's one of the reasons I wanted to get into computers and synths, because I didn't understand how the fuck they worked.
+His lack of knowledge of electronic instruments inspired him, as "everything's a novelty ...
+I didn't understand how the fuck they worked.
 I had no idea what ADSR meant."
 The guitarist Ed O'Brien had hoped Radiohead's fourth album would comprise short, melodic guitar songs, but Yorke said: "There was no chance of the album sounding like that.
 I'd completely had it with melody.
 I just wanted rhythm.
 All melodies to me were pure embarrassment."
-The bassist, Colin Greenwood, said: "We felt we had to change everything.
-There were other guitar bands out there trying to do similar things.
-We had to move on."
+The bassist, Colin Greenwood, said other guitar bands were trying to do similar things, and so Radiohead had to change and move on.